 Before talking about the best way to spend 2 days in Melbourne, here are some quick tips for your first stay.

 As I live six kilometers from the Melbourne City Center (CBD) and it’s my go-to place for shopping, gardens, the arts, museums, dinner, and drinks.
 Melbourne was voted to the most liveable city for seven years and there is a lot to do in Melbourne for visitors, too.
-So, this post for anyone who is wondering what to do in Melbourne and how to spend two days in Melbourne.
+So, this post for anyone who is wondering what to do in Melbourne.

 Melbourne Travel Information

 The best way to get around Melbourne is to walk, taking in the streets and lanes.
 Melbourne is based on a grid making it easy to find your way.
 Melbourne has an extensive tram and train system.
 My favorite form of public transport are the trams as there are many stops and it is free to travel within the CBD.

 If you want to go beyond the CBD, you need to buy a Myki Card.
 They can be bought throughout the city.

 The Circle Tram is Melbourne’s tourist tram taking you around the CBD border, providing information on landmarks.
 You can get on or off at each of the stops.
 I have taken the Circle Tram a couple of times.
 It is fun enjoying my own city together with tourists.

 A hop-on-hop-off bus is available.
 I haven’t tried the Melbourne one but have taken many in other cities.
 A great way to learn about a city easily.
 And yes, they are double-decker.

 DISCLAIMER: THIS POST CONTAINS AFFILIATE LINKS – THIS MEANS I MIGHT EARN A SMALL COMMISSION WHEN YOU BUY A PRODUCT/SERVICE (AT NO EXTRA COST TO YOU.
 MORE ABOUT IT HERE.